-Our teachings about using Medicine Wheel philosophies emphasizes that we are to always to begin in the East because this is the direction of spirituality, the colour red, the life stage of the infant and spring time.
+Our teachings about using Medicine Wheel philosophies emphasized that we are to always to begin in the East because this is the direction of spirituality, the colour red, the life stage of the infant, and springtime.
 This is the direction of new beginnings, of daybreak, and the sunrise.
 In this paper, we will focus on the Eastern direction to examine the history of Indigenous peoples in Canada and the impact of colonization - the history and beginning of Indigenous relationships with settlers and their policies.
-This history of colonization is a vital to understanding the contemporary lives and subjective experiences of Indigenous peoples, and the ongoing relationships between Indigenous people and the Canadian settler state.
+This history of colonization is vital to understanding the contemporary lives and subjective experiences of Indigenous peoples and the ongoing relationships between Indigenous peoples and the Canadian settler state.

 The South is the direction of our emotional being, the colour yellow, and the life stage of youth.
 This is the direction of summer, a time for lots of activity.
 For youth, this is a time in their life where they are learning much.
-The Southern direction is also the place where we recognize and honour teachings of our Elders and spiritual leaders.
-In this direction, our paper will look at the Self and how we know what we know - we will focus on, and examine how heightened and complex our identities have become because of our interaction with non-Indigenous people.
+The Southern direction is also the place where we recognize and honour the teachings of our Elders and spiritual leaders.
+In this direction, our paper will look at the self and how we know what we know - we will focus on and examine how heightened and complex our identities have become because of our interaction with non-Indigenous peoples.

-In the West, we have the direction of our physical being, the colour black, the life stage of the adult and the fall or autumn season.
+In the West, we have the direction of our physical being, the colour black, the life stage of the adult, and the fall or autumn season.
 This is the direction we look towards when we do our work and our practice.
 For example, the Western direction is where social workers share their knowledge and work within our communities to help strengthen our children and families.
-In this direction, our paper will focus on the following issues: the particular skills that AOP requires; the historical analysis of relations as a necessary skill for anti-oppressive practice; and lastly, we identify critical self examination as yet another necessary skill, and demonstrate why this skill is so vital for anti-oppressive practice.
+In this direction, our paper will focus on the following issues: the particular skills that AOP requires; the historical analysis of relations as a necessary skill for anti-oppressive practice; and lastly, we identify critical self-examination as yet another necessary skill and demonstrate why this skill is so vital for AOP.

-The North is the direction of our mental being, the colour white, the life stage of an elder and wintertime.
+The North is the direction of our mental being, the colour white, the life stage of an elder, and wintertime.
 When we reach the North, we are reminded to revisit our work.
 This is the time to focus on what changes we need to make to our lives; a time to re-think and re-evaluate our actions and behaviours.

 For social work practice in Indigenous communities, this is the direction of vision.
 This is the time to dream of anti-oppressive living.
-The northern direction is the time where our language, culture and tradition are revived and become a part of our day-to-day lives.
+The northern direction is the time where our language, culture, and tradition are revived and become a part of our day-to-day lives.

-The text that follows helps us to journal through all the aspects of the medicine wheel which assist us in practicing anti-oppressively.
+The text that follows helps us to journal through all the aspects of the Medicine Wheel, which assists us in AOP.

-Beginning In the East We Will Start Our Journey by Our Current/Historical Analysis
+Beginning in the East, We Will Start Our Journey with Our Current and Historical Analysis

-Given that "colonialism has racism as it ideological rationale," (Maracle, 1996, p.
-89) an analysis of the impact of colonization on the lives of Indigenous people in Canada is absolutely necessary if social workers are to practice in an anti-oppressive way.
-The Merriam-Webster's Collegiate Dictionary: Tenth Edition describes colonialism as:
+Given that "colonialism has racism as its ideological rationale" (Maracle, 1996, p.
+89), an analysis of the impact of colonization on the lives of Indigenous peoples in Canada is absolutely necessary if social workers are to practice in an anti-oppressive way.
+Merriam-Webster's Collegiate Dictionary (1994) defined colonialism as:

-1: the quality or state of being colonial; 2: something characteristic of a colony; 3 a: control by one power over a dependent and or people b: a policy advocating or based on such control ...
+- 1. the quality of being colonial; - 2. something characteristic of a colony; - a. control by one power over a dependent area or people b. a policy advocating or based on such control.